viant/smirror/README.md

 By default is not split or replacement rules is specified, source is copied to destination without decompressing source archive.

 - **Codec** defines destination codec (gzip is only option currently supported).
+- **Uncompress**: uncompress value is set when split or replace options are used, you can this value for zip/tar source file if you need mirror individual archive assets.

 **Secrets options**